 What do you see as the most important project or initiative for responding to the pandemic?

-In my opinion to implement a project effectively, it must be guided by a concrete understanding of the pandemic stage which I’d define as no active COVID-19 infection, active COVID-19 infection restricted to quarantine setting, active COVID-19 infection in the community or in both community and quarantine.
+In my opinion, to implement a project effectively, it must be guided by a concrete understanding of the pandemic stage which I’d define as no active COVID-19 infection, active COVID-19 infection restricted to quarantine setting, active COVID-19 infection in the community or in both community and quarantine.

 In the instance of no active COVID-19 infection, projects need to be designed to eliminate the importation and spread of the virus and to identify those infections that filter through the borders.

-Measures could include ensuring hand washing, sneezing and coughing etiquette are reinforced at country entry points, aggressive screening of people arriving at country entry points for signs and symptoms of COVID-19, suspected cases isolated and tested, and high-risk cases quarantined.
+Measures could include ensuring hand washing, sneezing, and coughing etiquette are reinforced at country entry points, aggressive screening of people arriving at country entry points for signs and symptoms of COVID-19, suspected cases isolated and tested, and high-risk cases quarantined.

 If a case is confirmed, isolation and supportive management in a facility that can monitor respiratory and circulatory function and appropriate intervention is required.
 Generally, surveillance needs to continue in the community to identify those that might have filtered through the system.
-Furthermore, all organisations providing travel-related services should implement infection prevention control measures.
+Furthermore, all organizations providing travel-related services should implement infection prevention control measures.